• Skip to primary navigation

 Ingredients on a counter top.

-• Heavy cream - Whipped cream is a must for this recipe.
-You'll be whipping heavy cream to make whipped cream, which makes your filling light and fluffy and adds stability.
-The heavy cream can be substituted with an 8 ounce container of Cool Whip if desired (skip the step of whipping and fold the Cool Whip into the cream cheese mixture as directed below).
+• Cool Whip substitute - Heavy cream can be substituted with an 8 ounce container of Cool Whip if desired (skip the step of whipping and fold the Cool Whip into the cream cheese mixture as directed below).

 Pressing a graham cracker crust into a 9x13 pan.